Omyyyy/DFM-Timestables-Bot/README.md

 - Have Python installed on your system (https://www.python.org/downloads/)

 - Be logged into DFM before running.
 The bot will open the page for you, don't worry.
-Just run 'main.exe', enter your target score when prompted, and sit back.
+Just run 'main.py', enter your target score when prompted, and sit back.

 - You'll need to have two Python packages; 'pyautogui' and 'pyperclip'.
 Install these with the command prompt commands 'pip install pyautogui' and 'pip install pyperclip'.